Integrations

 Callbacks

-AdminaStepCallbackโ Governs each agent step (tool calls, LLM calls, reasoning)AdminaTaskCallbackโ Audits completed tasks with full context (inputs, outputs, agent info)
+AdminaStepCallbackβ Governs each agent step (tool calls, LLM calls, reasoning)AdminaTaskCallbackβ Audits completed tasks with full context (inputs, outputs, agent info)

 Example

-# pip install admina[crewai] from admina.integrations.crewai import AdminaStepCallback, AdminaTaskCallback from crewai import Crew, Agent, Task researcher = Agent(name="Researcher", ...) writer = Agent(name="Writer", ...) crew = Crew( agents=[researcher, writer], tasks=[...], step_callback=AdminaStepCallback( admina_url="http://localhost:8080", ), task_callback=AdminaTaskCallback( admina_url="http://localhost:8080", ), ) # Kick off โ every step and task is governed result = crew.kickoff()
+pip install "admina-framework[crewai]" from admina.integrations.crewai import AdminaStepCallback, AdminaTaskCallback from crewai import Crew, Agent, Task researcher = Agent(name="Researcher", ...) writer = Agent(name="Writer", ...) crew = Crew( agents=[researcher, writer], tasks=[...], step_callback=AdminaStepCallback( admina_url="http://localhost:8080", ), task_callback=AdminaTaskCallback( admina_url="http://localhost:8080", ), ) # Kick off β every step and task is governed result = crew.kickoff()

 n8n